Michaeljh-23/fetch-a-friend/README.md

 1. Create a .env file in the root directory of the project.
 2. Add the following line to the file:
    <code>REACT_APP_BASE_URL=https://theTakeHomeServiceUrl.example</code>

+After adding your .env file, run npm install to install dependencies, then start the program with npm run start.

 ## Key Features